Common Career Mistakes and How to Avoid Them

 - Networks that are strong can result in new opportunities for employment and advances.

-- Look into mentoring, continuing education and Transferable Skill Set development to remain ahead of the curve.
+- Look into mentoring, continuing education and transferable skill set development to remain competitive.

 Not Establishing Goals

-Do you have a clear idea of where you’d like to be within the next year or two years?
-Failing to set achievable goals will hinder progress.
-Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
-In order to increase job satisfaction be sure your goals are in line with your personal needs.
+Have you got a crystal clear view of where you’d like to be in the next year or two years?
+Setting goals that are realistic will hinder your progress.
+Set clear, short and long-term objectives prioritizing those with the most impact on your career advancement.
+To boost job satisfaction Make sure these goals are in line with your personal needs.

 - Participate in resource groups for employees.